Kish Air Flight 7170: Reverse angle

 The thrust range in Fokker F50 was consisted of two control ranges.
 The first one was the flight control range, which was used for virtually nearly all phases of flight other than landing.
 The other was the ground range, which also included the reverse range.
 Both thrust ranges were typically used during landing due to its deceleration effect.
 As both were used for landing, pilots were generally banned from applying this thrust setting while their aircraft was still in mid-air as the resultant drag forces would have threatened the controllability of the aircraft.

 To prevent the thrust from entering the ground range, Fokker equipped two safety features on the aircraft.
 The first safety feature was the primary stop, also known as the ground range selector.
 The stop would have prevented the lever from going backwards and entering the ground range.
 To disarm the primary stop, pilots should lift the ground range selector.
 By doing so, the levers could be pulled way back into the ground range.

 Even though the ground range selector had been lifted, the thrust shouldn't have been able to enter the reverse range at all.
 Fokker had installed another safety feature to prevent such incident from occurring.
-Called as secondary stop, the feature would have stopped the thrust from going all the way back to the reverse range and would hold it onto the idle position.
+Called a secondary stop, the feature would have stopped the thrust from going all the way back to the reverse range and would hold it onto the idle position.
 The secondary stop was an electrical flight idle solenoid that was equipped on each propeller of the aircraft and was powered by the skid-control unit.
 The secondary stop couldn't be deactivated unless the aircraft was on the ground by detecting the spinning motion of the wheels.

 While the purpose of the secondary stop was to prevent the thrust from entering the ground range, the feature could be overridden by a glitch within the aircraft's components.